-I think the best advice I can give is yes try and capture the moment, but remember to be present in the moment as well.
+I think the best advice I can give is yes try and capture the moment, but remember to be present at the moment as well.
 I think sometimes, and I’m guilty of this as well, that we try and capture the moment with a phone or camera that we forget to actually be there ourselves.
 So, have someone around that can capture a moment for you or live in the moment and capture it again later on.
 Trust me, once a baby learns something they repeat it until the new next best thing!

-Also – I think its important to upload on your social media.
-Social media is like a digital diary of life events and the more high-tech its becoming the more it documents your life.
+Also – I think it's important to upload on your social media.
+Social media is like a digital diary of life events and the more high-tech it's becoming the more it documents your life.

 Follow Tess on Instagram @tessaalouise